wookey-project/ewok-kernel/doc/syscalls/sys_reset.rst

 .. note::
    Synchronous syscall, executable in ISR mode

-In EwoK, only task with TSK_RST permission can ask kernel for board reset.
+In EwoK, only tasks with TSK_RST permission can ask the kernel for board reset.
 Reset is synchronous.
-Any current DMA transfer may be incomplete and generate mass-storage consistency errors.
+Any current DMA transfer may be incomplete (and e.g. generate mass-storage consistency errors when dealing with SCSI, and so on).

 The reset syscall has the following API::